atkinsonbg/simple-mock-server/README.md

 # Mock-Server
 The goal of this project is to provide a simple mock server for mocking external API calls.
 Mock-Server runs as a standalone Docker container, which you can call via your code in order to mock API calls.
 When you run the container you mount a folder, "Mocks", from your local environment to the container.
 When the container starts, it loads all these mocks into memory and will return the appropriate data for your call.

+This is meant to be simple at its core.
+There are no fancy bells and whistles here: no recording and storing of requests/responses, no sharing of mocks across multiple repos, etc. Just mount of folder of mocks you care about and run it.
+It was designed so you could pull the Docker image and start testing, without the need for a lot of setup.

+A pre-built Docker image can be located here: https://hub.docker.com/repository/docker/atkinsonbg/mock-server

 A mock file looks like the following:

 ```
 [